 Valentine’s Day is one of my favorite classroom holidays.
 I love promoting kindness even more than usual this month through the class party, read alouds, and discussions.
-In addition to promoting kindness the month of February, I love having my students complete Valentine’s Day themed activities.
+In addition to promoting kindness in the month of February, I love having my students complete Valentine’s Day themed activities.
 Today I want to share some of my favorite Valentine’s Day activities for upper elementary students, many of which are completely free to download.

 Valentine’s Day Math Activities

-My students love math centers but they really love when I change out the math centers for holiday or seasonal themed ones, and Valentine’s Day centers are no exception.
+My upper elementary students love math centers but they really love when I change out the math centers for holiday or seasonal themed ones, and Valentine’s Day centers are no exception.
 Even the boys don’t mind!
 These are a few of my favorite Valentine’s Day themed math activities and centers.